Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Methodology

-To enable a better distinction, we will refer to the signal representing the domain independent fault characteristics (depicted in blue in \figref{fig:Step1}) as the generated fault signature, and to the signal representing the domain specific fault data (depicted in red in \figref{fig:Step1}) as the generated data sample throughout the paper.
+To enable a better distinction, we will refer to the signal representing the domain independent fault characteristics (depicted in blue in \figref{fig:Step1}) as the \textit{generated fault signature}, and to the signal representing the domain-specific fault data (depicted in red or orange in \figref{fig:Step1}) as the\textit{ generated data sample }throughout the paper.
 Further, in the following, we will consider the data always in the Fourier domain without emphasizing it specifically.

 \textbf{(Part B) The discriminator $D_w$:} We need to ensure that the generated data represents plausible domain data.
-Our final goal is, to generate unseen data from a target domain.
+Our final goal is to generate unseen data from a target domain.
 However, this target fault data has not been observed so far.
 Hence, we cannot ensure plausibility of the generated data in the target domain directly while training the generative model.
 Instead, we train the generator to generate plausible fault samples in the source domain.
 Therefore, the discriminator is trained to discriminate between real fault data of the source domain and the generated synthetic source data.
 We implement a Wasserstein GAN \cite{arjovsky2017wasserstein} that is optimized with gradient penalty \cite{gulrajani2017improved} since its training has proven to be more stable compared to other GAN implementations, mitigating mode collapse.
 The adversarial loss function is defined by \eqref{eq:WGAN}.

 where $D_w$ is the discriminator model, $\tilde{x}$ is a generated fault signature, $x_{h,\mathbb{S}}$ is a healthy source sample, $x_{f,\mathbb{S}}$ is a faulty source sample and $\hat{x}$ is drawn from $\mathbb{P}_{\hat x}$, a newly defined data distribution used to impose the gradient penalty.
 For more details on the calculation of the gradient penalty, the interested reader is referred to \cite{gulrajani2017improved}.